Heading to Rome but unsure which museums to visit or what to see beyond the Colosseum?

 If you are headed to the Eternal City, you might as well know more about where it is.

-- Rome is the Capital of Italy and the President normally takes resident in the city on the Palazzo Quirinale.
+- Rome is the capital of Italy and the president normally takes residence in the city on the Palazzo Quirinale.

-- History ties Rome being founded in 753 BC but this is a loose estimation
+- History dates the founding of Rome to 753 B.C. but this is a loose estimation.

-- Rome is 496 sq miles and home to between 3 and 4.3 million people making it the 93 largest city on our little planet.
+- Rome is 496 square miles and home to between 3 and 4.3 million people, making it the 93rd largest city on our little planet.

-- The Tiber River runs through Rome and has one island named the Tiber Island.
-The river empties into the Mediterranean Sea which is 21 miles (34 km) away.
+- The Tiber river runs through Rome and has one island named Tiber Island.
+The river empties into the Mediterranean Sea, which is 21 miles (34 kilometers) away.

 Leave a Comment